How to Become a Hospice Nurse

 - Assist patients and their families with appropriate paperwork

 - Create a plan of care for caregivers

-- Provide compassionate end-of-life education regarding hospice care to both patient and their family and caregivers
+- Provide compassionate end-of-life education to patients and families

 - Provide respite care for family caregivers